immunant/c2rust/README.md

 (The `c2rust refactor` tool is also available for refactoring Rust code, see [refactoring](c2rust-refactor/)).

 The translator requires the exact compiler commands used to build the C code.
-To provide this information, you will need a [standard](https://clang.llvm.org/docs/JSONCompilationDatabase.html) `compile_commands.json` file.
-Many build systems can automatically generate this file, as it is used by many other tools, but see [below](#generating-compile_commandsjson-files) for recommendations on how to generate this file for common build processes.
+This information is provided via a compilation database file named `compile_commands.json`.
+(Read more about compilation databases [here](https://clang.llvm.org/docs/JSONCompilationDatabase.html) and [here](https://sarcasm.github.io/notes/dev/compilation-database.html)).
+Many build systems can automatically generate this file; we show a few examples [below](#generating-compile_commandsjson-files).

 Once you have a `compile_commands.json` file describing the C build, translate the C code to Rust with the following command: